olgazim/LucidChart-User-Documentation/docs/pages/Olga_formatting_shapes.md

 To lock a position, size, or style of a shape:

-1. **Click** shapes you want to lock.
+1. **Click** the shapes you want to lock.
 2. **Click** the [lock icon] on the formatting toolbar.
 3. In the window, **check** the boxes for all characteristics of a shape you want to lock.
 4. **Close** the window to save changes
 ![Lock shapes](/images/lock-shape.gif)
 !!! note
-    To be able to modify locked position, size, or style of a shape again,  follow the same steps to [Unlock] the shape.
+    To be able to modify a locked position, size, or style of a shape again,  follow the same steps and click [Unlock].

 !!!warning
     If the shape you locked is inside a parent object, such as a container or a group,